irbull/toro/src/content/blog/2026/code-reviews/code-reviews.md

 A useful way to think about this is ownership, not triviality.

 A second human review isn’t required when the author can fully own the change: the intent is narrow and explicit, the outcome is directly observable, the blast radius is well understood, and the change is easy to undo.
-This isn’t about domain or importance—it’s about responsibility and reversibility.
+This isn’t about domain or importance, _it’s about responsibility and reversibility_.

 A simple litmus test helps: